object-calisthenics/phpcs-calisthenics-rules/README.md

 While using in practise, we found these rule to be too much strict, vague or even annoying, rather then helping to write cleaner and more pragmatic code.

-They're also rather closely connected with [Domain Driven Design](https://github.com/dddinphp).
+They're also closely related with [Domain Driven Design](https://github.com/dddinphp).

 ### 3. Wrap Primitive Types and Strings